ricecake88/ricecake88.github.io/_posts/2019-11-16-combining_devise_with_google_ominauth.markdown

 ```
     Some setup you must do manually if you haven't yet:

    1. Ensure you have defined default url options in your environments files.
        Here is an example of default_url_options appropriate for a development environment in config/environments/development.rb :
        `config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }`
        In production, `:host` should be set to the actual host of your application.
-   2. Ensure you have defined `root_url` to a controller action in your config/routes.rb.
+   2. Ensure you have defined `root_url` to something in your config/routes.rb.
         For example:<br>
         `root to: "home#index"`
    3. Ensure you have flash messages in app/views/layouts/application.html.erb.